dylanlanigansmith/twos/README.md

 ## Feature Overview
     - x86 64 bit
     - Multiboot2 spec. compatible
-    - VGA Graphics Driver, up to 1024x768 32 bit color support
+    - VGA/VBE Graphics Drivers, up to 1024x768 32 bit color support
     - Multi-tasking Kernel
     - The only thing that isn't from scratch is the use GRUB/Multiboot bootloader
         - Built completely freestanding, custom libc, from scratch standard library, etc.